 In October 2007, he releases his first single, “Ca va brasser,” (a French expression meaning, ‘It’s gonna get wild’) from his first and double album, Québecois Mondial : Célébraxion - Réflexion.
 The single hits a #1 while 9 other songs from the album air with no promotion.

-In 2011 Stéphane releases a remake version from Célébraxion - Réflexion, “Moi aussi je l’aime mon Pays” (‘Me too I love my country’), the lyrics referring to any citizen in any country singing about his/her love of whatever land.
+In 2011 Stéphane releases a remake version single from Célébraxion - Réflexion, “Moi aussi je l’aime mon Pays” (‘Me too I love my country’), the lyrics referring to any citizen in any country singing about his/her love of whatever land.
 The single again hits a #1.

 Malèteau releases a new single called "Ma Blonde" in May of 2014 (French expression meaning 'My Girlfriend').
 In September the song again hits a #1 and bullets it's way into the French Canadian national chart and stays there for more than 18 weeks, also making the Top 100 most played songs in French Speaking Canada of 2014.
 This also signifies that Malèteau's first three singles all hit a #1.
-Again during this time Stéphane returns to the South West.
+Again during this time Stéphane with Martine return to the South West.

 In March of 2015 Malèteau introduces his 'English' music in Southern California in a legendary venue under a different name.

-In May of 2015 Malèteau releases his 4th single, "Pourquoi Pas" to a very receptive audience.
+In May of 2015 Malèteau releases his 4th single, "Pourquoi Pas," to a very receptive audience.
 In October the song hits a 4th #1 and rotates in various charts and Top 10's in radio stations.
 The song stays in the ADISQ chart (the equivalent of the Grammy's and Billboard combined in Québec) for more than 20 weeks.

-In March of 2017 Malèteau releases "Je t'aime I Love You," a very cross-border French English and International single with a touch of rap and an adventurous production.
-The ADISQ immediately embrasses the single, featuring it in it's national playlist while stating, "Malèteau is a rare Artist who is in every sense limitless."
+In March of 2017 Malèteau releases "Je t'aime I Love You," a very cross-border French-English and International single with a touch of rap and an adventurous production.
+The ADISQ immediately embrasses the single, featuring it in its national playlist while stating, "Malèteau is a rare Artist who is in every sense limitless."